Skip to main content

 Uhlig Award Application

-Please email your completed application to Ceci Webb (cew69467@uga.edu) or drop it off at their office in Room 204, Joe Brown Hall by February 14th March 20th.
+Please email your completed application to german@uga.edu or drop it off at room 201, Joe Brown Hall by February 14th March 20th.

 Click here to see previous winners of the Ludwig Uhlig Award